intj-t/intj-t/README.md

 <a href="https://www.cnbc.com/2018/04/03/the-real-danger-in-sinclair-broadcasts-fake-news-scandal.html">The real danger in Sinclair Broadcast’s ‘fake news’ scandal</a>

 <a href="https://www.linkedin.com/pulse/demise-comcast-time-warner-cost-schizophrenia-jonathan-l-rubin">The Demise of Comcast-Time Warner: The Cost of Schizophrenia</a>

-<a href="https://www.sphinxlogic.org/The Million Dollar Equation.docx">The Million Dollar Equation</a>

 <a href="https://www.burkespeerage.com/">Burkes Peerage</a>